TcMenu/tcMenu/tcMenuNative/README.md

 Once it is tested, replace the output DLL/DynLib/so file in the packaged directory.

-## Windows
+## Windows and MacOS

-Use the Visual Studio toolchain as the dependencies it creates are on nearly all Windows boxes.
+On Windows use the Visual Studio toolchain as the dependencies it creates are on nearly all Windows boxes.

+On MacOS use the standard apple toolchain for the same reason.

-First you need a statically linked version of the freetype library, this is generally achieved by building the free type source with the static linking options enabled.
+First, you need a statically linked version of the freetype library, this is generally achieved by building the free type source with the static linking options enabled.

-## MacOS

-Ensure XCode is installed.
-Beyond this the library should build in release mode with no further options
+Now indicate where to find the includes as an option:

+    -FREETYPE_DIR=/myUserDir/source/freetype/include

+Make sure that you build a release version, it will be 10x smaller than a debug build.

 ## Linux Ubuntu